-Support data visualization in low income countries: All StatSilk software, both desktop and web versions, are completely free for use by local organisations and government institutions in low income countries and countries in Sub-Saharan Africa.
+Support data visualization for international development: Data visualization can play an important role in international development by facilitating the monitoring and evaluation of key indicators and benchmarks.
+All StatSilk software, both desktop and web versions, are completely free for use by local organisations and government institutions in low income countries and countries in Sub-Saharan Africa.
 StatPlanet versions for many of these countries are available for download.
 For maps of other countries, please see the free shapefile maps section.

 Support data visualization by non-profit entities: The desktop versions of StatPlanet Plus and StatTrends Plus are free for use by non-profit entities, such as government agencies, educational institutions and charities, as well as for personal use.
 The web versions of StatPlanet Plus and StatTrends Plus have reduced license costs for non-profit entities.
 See also the license terms.